corey1218/ZetaSploit/docs/modules/post/macos/zetant/gather/getvol.md

 ## Verification Steps

 1. Start ZetaSploit
 2. Run `exploit/macos/stager/zetant_reverse_tcp` on target
 3. Do: `use post/macos/zetant/gather/getvol`
 4. Do: `set SESSION` to your target session
 5. Do: `run`
-  6. You should see volume level

 ## Options